 Thoughts ruled by this sign belong to the

 Worst quality: Changeableness

 Synonyms: Contemplate, reason, reflect, ponder, deliberate, deduce, consider, meditate, ruminate, muse, cogitate, recollect, realize, adaptable, flexible, resourceful, multipurpose, handy, compliant, easy-going, variable, unsettled, unpredictable, unreliable, unstable, and irregular.

 “Thoughts are a Person’s Most Potent Builders.”

-For most part the material world demands development of objective consciousness.
+For most part, the material world demands development of objective consciousness.
 If you don't recognize the wall in front of you and you try to walk through it, it hurts.
-If you don't develop the ability to allow your inner world to have a voice in your life, it also hurts.
-Its consequence is more subtle.
+By the same logic, if you don't develop the ability to listen to the instincts coming from your inner world, it also can hurt.
+The consequence is more subtle.

 For example, I want to learn how to digitally draw.
 To do so I must learn new software.
 The learning process is frustrating because I read one instruction that seems completely unrelated to another.
 All my rational or conscious mind sees is a jumble of disconnected concepts—all I feel is overwhelmed.
 If I go with overwhelm and decide that it's just too hard then I abandon my project.
 But, if my desire is strong enough, my unconscious mind recognizes the desire and the next time I fall asleep it sets about trying to find a solution to the problem.
 Taking a break from the cognative effort allows my unconscious mind to integrate the information on a subliminal level.
 I wake up with a new thought to try—the big picture of how the software works begins to emerge.
 I go to the computer and initiate the new idea and magically, I see the thing I’ve pictured in my mind, or at least a closer approximation—close enough to give me hope.
 I love the idea of reaching my goal.
 That, combined with the pleasure of achievement, I continue on.